prisec-ml/prisec-ml.github.io/_pages/about.md

 title: Privacy and Security in ML Seminars
 ---

 <br>This was the homepage of the **Privacy & Security in Machine Learning (PriSec-ML) Interest Group**.
 From January 2021 to July 2023, it brought together researchers and practitioners around the world broadly interested in this topic.
-It was organized by Emiliano De Cristofaro and Lorenzo Cavallaro from University College London and Yang Zhang from CISPA.
+It was organized by [Emiliano De Cristofaro](https://emilianodc.com), with some help from [Lorenzo Cavallaro](https://profiles.ucl.ac.uk/84211-lorenzo-cavallaro) and [Yang Zhang](https://yangzhangalmo.github.io/).

+# New!
+We are planning a reboot of this seminar series!
+Stay tuned!

 ### Get Involved
 - Subscribe to our **[mailing list](https://www.jiscmail.ac.uk/cgi-bin/webadmin?SUBED1=PRISEC-ML&A=1)** to receive to seminar, jobs, and event announcements